|Profile||General | EIA profile | SEA profile|

 - be in charge of examination and approval of EIA reports of major development and construction activities

 Regional management is the main mode of environmental management in China.
 Local Environmental Protection Bureaus (EPBs) are local environmental protection agencies for provinces, autonomous regions, cities, districts, and counties.
 They are the local EIA authorities as they in charge of the supervision of local EIA work.
-While the MEP approves certain projects only, Environmental Protection Bureaus (EPBs) under provincial level governments may approve all other EIAs.
+While the MEP approves certain projects only, about 30 Environmental Protection Bureaus (EPBs) under provincial level governments and 200 bureaus under municipal governments may review and approve all other EIAs.
 Local environmental protection agencies are under supervision from both their superior agencies and the local government.

 Other key (governmental) parties involved in EIA, and their roles